-After a particularly draining day today, for no apparent reason, I had the image in my mind that I felt a little like a battery that was almost empty.
+After a particularly draining day today, I had the image in my mind that I felt like a battery that was almost empty.
 For many parents balancing family and work, this is a long term feeling that we have often learned to live with, right?
 Does it have to be though?
 Do you know how to reach for a recharger when you need it or does your battery ever reach absolute empty?

-As I often do when trying to think my way through something, I grabbed my notebook and here’s my result.
+As I often do when trying to think my way through something, I grabbed my notebook and pencil and here’s my result.
 How would yours look?

 Though most of my “recharges” and “drains” notes are not in any particular order, the biggest revelation that came to me when doing this exercise was that the three biggest parts of my life – family, work and study – all sit right in the middle.
 These three things can both energise and drain me – sometimes at the same time!
 I guess that makes sense as they take up a bulk of my time, but is also a reminder that I would like to learn how to balance these three things to ensure I am keeping on the positive side as much as possible.
 Knowing myself and what works well as well as keeping organised and planning ahead where possible seem to help.

 Insight #2: Identifying unknown energy drains

 You may notice in the top left hand corner “sometimes unknown energy drains”.
 You know on a smartphone there is a function where you can see which apps are draining your battery the most quickly so you can better manage these?
 I need one of those for my body and mind.
 Some interesting theories I’ve seen popping up recently relate to food allergies such as lactose intolerance, and also sugar, so I’m experimenting with this to see if it helps.